hed-standard/hed-specification/docs/Appendix_A.md

 ## A.3.
 Schema sections

-This section gives information about how the various auxilliary sections of the the HED schema are used to specify the behavior of the schema elements.
+This section gives information about how the various auxiliary sections of the HED schema are used to specify the behavior of the schema elements.

 ### A.3.1.
 Schema properties